coderwall/coderwall-legacy/CONTRIBUTING.md

     Now that you're SSH'ed into the Vagrant VM it's time to run the app.

         # we're still SSH'ed into Vbox
-        cd ~/assemblymade
+        cd ~/web
-        rvm current # should be ruby-2.1.0@coderwall
+        rvm current # should be ruby-2.1.2@coderwall
-        bundle check # should be a response that everything's good bundle exec rails server
+        bundle check # should be 'The Gemfile's dependencies are satisfied' bin/rails s

     If all went well the Rails server should start up on PORT 3000.